 That being said, participation in the Documentary Fellows program beyond the year of acceptance is optional.
 Filmmakers can opt out of the program anytime.
 It is career-long because we know that filmmakers need creative, financial, and career support beyond one year to have a thriving career as a filmmaker.

 If I’m not in the Chicagoland area, can I still apply?

-We will note, though, that the Documentary Fellows program is a national program.
+The Documentary Fellows program is a national program.
 Currently our fellows are based in Chicago, Connecticut, New York, and Oakland.
-We are focusing only on Chicago filmmakers with our 2023 program.
-We will return to accepting Fellows from across the country with our next cohort.
+We centered Chicago filmmakers with our 2023 program, but we will return to accepting Fellows from across the country with our next cohort in 2025.

 What would I receive if selected as a Sisters in Cinema Documentary Fellow?

-The $5,000 fellowship grants will be disbursed in June 2023 once fellows have signed and submitted the annual program agreement.
-Fellows who are invited back and choose to stay in the program will receive a second grant in 2024.
-We anticipate the grant in 2024 will be $5,000 – $10,000.
+The fellowship grants will be disbursed at the beginning of 2025 once fellows have signed and submitted the annual program agreement.
+Fellows who are invited back and choose to stay in the program may receive additional support in 2026.

 When does the Sisters in Cinema Documentary Fellowship begin?

-The 2023 Documentary Fellows program will begin in June 2023.
+The next Documentary Fellows program will begin January 2025.

-Programming for the first year includes mandatory quarterly cohort meetings.
-They usually run approximately 2 hours.
+Programming for the first year includes mandatory quarterly cohort meetings that included workshops on different aspects of documentary filmmaking.
+They usually run approximately 3 hours.
 Our first meeting will be in person and run about 3-4 hours and serve as a mini-retreat.
 The date and time will be determined based upon the availability of the selected fellows.